Management and Security powered by Landesk

 - IP OS fingerprinting: An additional level of discovery that uses packet responses to try and determine the installed OS on a discovered device.

 - Use SNMP: An additional level of discovery that uses SNMP for device detection.

-- Discover devices with Ivanti PDS2 installed: Discovers devices using the older Ivanti PDS2 agent.
-You can only select this option if you select CBA discovery first.
+- Discover devices with LANDESK PDS2 installed: Discovers devices using the older Ivanti PDS2 agent.

 - Discover devices using NT domain: Discovers devices in a Windows NT domain.
 This option uses the NT domain account information and doesn't require an IP address range, though you can specify one.
 Select this option and click Configure to show the NT domain configuration dialog box where you can customize the NT domain discovery settings.